biareiam/The-House-of-Books/README.md

   Automated testing of views was completed to:

-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the home page is accessible by name.
-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the privacy page is accessible by name.
-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the terms and conditions page is accessible by name.